 The second component to achieve a supercompensated state in muscle is to only emphasize concentric contractions, which do not disrupt glycogen synthase activity and GLUT-4 receptors—two mechanisms that are both required for optimal glycogen synthesis.
 This loading process can be further enhanced by taking in a large dose of high glycemic carbohydrates in the post-workout period, when muscle cells have been primed for an influx of glucose.

 To help put these elements into a plan of action for you, here is a sample chest routine that focuses on and maximizes muscle cell volume.

-Select a weight that's about 20 percent lighter than what you would normally use on a flat dumbell press.
-Start the lift as you would normally perform a dumbell press, but at the 3/4 position of the rep start turning the dumbells inward so that your palms are facing each other at the top.
+Select a weight that's about 20 percent lighter than what you would normally use on a flat dumbbell press.
+Start the lift as you would normally perform a dumbbell press, but at the 3/4 position of the rep start turning the dumbbells inward so that your palms are facing each other at the top.

 Keep tension on the chest by keeping the weight constantly moving throughout the entire set and add in a few partial reps at the end where you're only doing the fly portion of the rep.

 Set up a decline bench and choose a weight that you can manage 15 reps with strict form.
 Use a wide pathway to maximize the tension on the muscle.